Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 How to choose the right Anthropic web search tool alternative

-For most agent workflows, Firecrawl is where to start.
-Search plus full-page content in one call removes a round trip.
-The curated index keeps slop out of your context.
-The /agent and /interact endpoints handle edge cases without leaving the platform.
-And the cost shape is the inverse of Anthropic's: predictable per-result pricing that doesn't compound across turns.
+• Firecrawl: most agent workflows where search plus full-page content in one call removes a round trip; the curated index keeps slop out of context, and /agent and /interact handle edge cases without leaving the platform.
+Predictable per-result pricing that doesn't compound across turns.

 • Brave: predictable per-request pricing on a general-purpose independent index; also the right call when you want the same data Anthropic's tool reportedly uses, with full visibility.